Focus on one domain

 RewriteCond %{HTTP_HOST} !^www\.example\.com$ [NC]

-Note: You can also add the QSA flag, which will append the query string to the rewritten URL.
+Note: The QSA flag will append the query string to the rewritten URL.

 IIS mod rewrite using ISAPI filter (mod_rewrite.ini)